vojale/CBE544-2018.github.io/ASE/Getting_Started/README.md

 <a name='convergence-with-k-points'></a>

 #### Convergence with k-Points ####
 Next, we will determine how well-converged the energy is with respect to the number of k-points in each direction.
-Submit the [`kpoints.py`](kpoints.py) script using the lattice parameter obtained from the previous section.

-Try using k = (2,2,1), (4,4,1), (6,6,1) and (8,8,1), and plot the energy as a function of k-points.
+Modify the [`Lattice_Constant.py`](Lattice_Constant.py) script using the lattice parameter obtained from the previous section.
+Instead of looping over strain values as above, modify the script to keep the same lattice constant and loop over kpoints instead.
+Try using k = (2,2,1), (4,4,1), (6,6,1), (10,10,1), and plot the energy as a function of k-points.
 Pick one and try to justify why it would be a reasonable choice.
 The relevant k-points will usually be known, since we have consistent settings that we use throughout the group.
 In principle, one should always check for convergence when working with a new system.
 (Side note: Think about why the last kpoint is always 1).

 **HW 5:** Show the k-point convergence plot, your pick for the k-points, and your rationale.

+For the final project, we will be using (8x8x1) kpoints for the (1x1) MXene surfaces, and (4x4x1) kpoints for the (2x2) MXene surfaces.

 **Next**: move on to [Adsorption](../Adsorption/) to learn about how to calculate adsorbates on your surface.